yambo-code/yambopy/docs/source/tutorial.rst

 .. image:: figures/GW_CONV_GbndRnge.png
    :width: 45%

 From the convergence plot we can choose now a set of parameters and repeat the calculation for finer k-grids until we reach convergence with the k-points.
-The convergence criteria are left to the user.
+We have intentionally used non-converged parameters.
+Nevertheless, along this week you should have get enough expertise to push the convergence of the parameters and determine the correct convergence set of parameters.
+We invite you to enter in the python script, increase the parameters and check again the convergence for larger values!

 2. GW calculation in a regular grid and plot in a path in the Brillouin zone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~